Electronics in rock music: 1970s

 Synthesisers were not universally welcomed by rock musicians in the 1970s.
 Some bands, including Queen, stated on their album liner notes that they did not use synthesisers.
 Similarly, early guitar-based punk rock was initially hostile to the "inauthentic" sound of the synthesiser, but many new wave and post-punk bands that emerged from the movement began to adopt it as a major part of their sound.
-The American duo Suicide, who arose from the post-punk scene in New York, utilized drum machines and synthesizers in a strange hybrid between electronics and post punk on their eponymous 1977 album.
-Together with British bands Throbbing Gristle and Cabaret Voltaire, they moved on to use a variety of electronic and sampling techniques that emulated the sound of industrial production to produce industrial music.
+The American duo Suicide, who arose from the New York punk scene, utilized drum machines and synthesizers on their eponymous 1977 album.
+British bands Throbbing Gristle and Cabaret Voltaire moved on to use a variety of electronic and sampling techniques to produce industrial music.

 In April 1977, Cat Stevens' Izitso updated his pop rock and folk rock style with the extensive use of synthesizers, giving it a more synthpop style; "Was Dog a Doughnut" in particular was an early techno-pop fusion track, which made early use of a music sequencer.
 1977 was also the year that Ultravox member Warren Cann purchased a Roland TR-77 drum machine, which was first featured in their October 1977 single release "Hiroshima Mon Amour".
 The ballad arrangement, metronome-like percussion and heavy use of the ARP Odyssey synthesizer was an early attempt to fuse traditional rock with the new musical technology.
 The Japanese band Yellow Magic Orchestra pioneered synthpop with their self-titled album (1978) and Solid State Survivor (1979), with the latter including several early computerized rock songs, such as a mechanized cover version of The Beatles' "Day Tripper" (1965).
 Also in 1978, the first incarnation of The Human League released their début single "Being Boiled" and Devo moved towards a more electronic sound.
 Others were soon to follow, including Tubeway Army, a little known outfit from West London, who dropped their punk rock image and jumped on the band wagon, topping the UK charts in the summer of 1979 with the single "Are Friends Electric?".
 This prompted the singer, Gary Numan to go solo and in the same year he released the Kraftwerk inspired album, The Pleasure Principle and topped the charts for the second time with the single "Cars".